Education in Southend-on-Sea: Higher and further education

 The main higher education provider in Southend is the University of Essex which has a campus in Elmer Approach, that opened in 2007 and is on the site of the former Odeon cinema.
 The university has operated from the city since 2003 when they opened a new satellite campus at Princess Caroline House in the High Street.
 It also operates the East 15 Acting School Southend campus at the Clifftown Theatre.
+It was announced in December 2025 that the Southend campus would close in Summer 2026, with courses transferring to the Colchester campus.

 In addition to a number of secondary schools that offer further education, the largest provider is South Essex College in a purpose-built building in the centre of town.
 Formerly known as South East Essex College, (and previously Southend Municipal College) the college changed name in January 2010 following a merger with Thurrock and Basildon College.

 Additionally there is PROCAT, (an arm of South Essex College) that is based at Progress Road, while learners can travel to USP College (formerly SEEVIC College) in Thundersley.
 The East 15 Acting School, a drama school has its second campus in Southend, while the Southend Adult Community College is in Ambleside Drive.
 Southend United Futsal & Football Education Scholarship, located at Southend United's stadium Roots Hall, provides education for sports scholarships.